Invenietis/CK-Core/CK.Core/AutomaticDI/README.md

 This attribute can be created anywhere: as long as the name is "ExcludeCKTypeAttribute" (regardless of the namespace), it will be honored.

+## PreserveAssemblyReferenceAttribute

+This is a simple helper that avoids a reference to an assembly to be trimmed out by the compiler/linker.